skyscrapers/documentation/tools/prometheus.md

 NOTE:
 - For K8S once your application's metrics are exposed you'll need to create a `ServiceMonitor` to scrape them.
-- For ECS users we'll update the task definition with the sidecar container and expose the metrics through the ALB.
+- For ECS users we'll update the task definition with the required configuration (sidecar container, additional ports) and expose the metrics through the ALB.

 ### PHP